 And this is far from an isolated incident…

 To maintain anonymity, this case study is about one SchoolX in AreaX of coastal Andhra.
 It is blessed with foreign aid, state-of-the-art infrastructure, and a vast campus.
 What’s even more comforting is that the founders and staff display a genuine zeal to do right by their students.

 Students here have physical, developmental, and/or intellectual disabilities (IDDs), and SchoolX invited our organisation to conduct a workshop for their parents.
 My colleagues left prepared for an advanced session.
 They collaborated with an expert from another organisation in Bangalore, and took off for AreaX from Hyderabad.

 When they reached the campus and interacted with the staff, they realised that the session they had planned would not do.
-It turned out most of the school’s staff themselves had little basic understanding of the different IDDs.
+It turned out most of the parents and school’s staff themselves had little basic understanding of the different IDDs.
 Before an advanced session, an extremely rudimentary session on the medical basics of disabilities was imperative.

 Now of course this unfortunate situation is a product of a multitude of factors:

 - Geography AreaX is isolated.
 The closest clinics and doctors with assessment facilities are hard to reach.
 Not too many experts drop by.

 - Income This is a rurality and labour is largely manual.
 For parents, a trip to a city doctor means losing a day’s work, plus the travel costs in addition to medical fees.
 The result is that few children have a diagnosis and fewer still have an accurate diagnosis.